-These benefits are stated by some of the Honors Club Executive Board
+These benefits are stated by some current honors students and alumni.

-The biggest benefits of the Honors Program are the additional resources that are made available to us, like the 24-hour access downstairs, and the Honors housing options that allow us to live in a community of like-minded individuals with similar work ethics.Brooke Eshbach (Freshmen Services Co-Chair)
+The biggest benefits of the Honors Program are the additional resources that are made available to us, like the 24-hour access downstairs, and the Honors housing options that allow us to live in a community of like-minded individuals with similar work ethics.Brooke Eshbach (Honors alum)

 2. What do I need to do to get into the Honors Program?

-Please see prospective student page for requirements to meet the criteria of the Honors program.
+Please see the prospective student page for requirements to meet the criteria of the Honors program.

 3. What is a Course by Contract?

 A course by contract is a contract between a student and a professor that turns a regular course into an Honors course.
 Any course taught at this university has the potential to be made into an Honors course.

 Courses by Contract should be used for those courses that can propel you into your Capstone.
 If there is a course related to your Capstone interest, use that course as an opportunity to explore the potential in the course for your Capstone.

 It is wise to wait to use your Courses by Contract until later in your academic career, perhaps 60 credits into your degree program.
 There are always exceptions, and most of them will be for students in the College of Education.
 Courses by Contract should not be used for Winter or Summer Session classes.

 Students who entered KU as freshmen have two Courses by Contract available to them and students who entered KU as transfers have three Courses by Contract available to them.